When to Be Concerned about Child Behavior Problems

 Three Anger Issues Symptoms You Shouldn’t Ignore

 You’re driving down the highway and a driver cuts in front of you.
 Your immediate reaction is to blare your horn and shout obscenities.
 Road rage is a term used to describe someone expressing their anger while driving and it’s one of many examples of anger.
+If you’re struggling with these, Huntington Beach Christian Counseling can help you explore healthier ways to manage and respond to your anger.

 There are a variety of situations that can trigger anger.
 Here are a few anger issues symptoms to look out for.